 - PASS Cards – These reloadable cards are marketed for parents to give to their kids.
 Adults can load any amount they want onto the card and then view payments and balances online.
 When the card gets low, they have the option of adding more money (they can also schedule automatic reloads).
 Kids can customize the cards by choosing the color and an image upon purchase.

-Now that you’re more familiar with the American Express casino acceptance outlook for 2016 and beyond, you’ll probably want to run out and get yourself a Visa or MasterCard.
+Now that you’re more familiar with the American Express casino acceptance, you’ll probably want to run out and get yourself a Visa or MasterCard.
 AmEx doesn’t have a great deal of interest in dealing with online gambling transactions, which is why most casinos don’t even bother putting their logo in the cashier section.
 If you’re serious about playing table games and slots online, your best bet is to look elsewhere.